tchibatron/dbeaver/PGCONF.ru_2018.md

 DBeaver – Open Source IDE for Postgres.

-DBeaver is the universal GUI client to manage databases.
+DBeaver is the Universal Databases Manager.
 We creating DBeaver using Open Source Software model.
 We pay special attention to the PotgreSQL because of its capabilities, popularity and OSS nature.

 We will talk about DBeaver evolution and structure, will demonstrate the basic functionality.
 We are going to cover challenges of PostgreSQL client creation.
 Also we will discuss requirements management model and interaction with the PostgreSQL community.
 We will show in details how to debug the PL/pgSQL stored procedures interactively.
 We are going to introduce some new features of the nearest DBeaver release and to share our plans.